-An erosion and sediment control plan must be submitted that satisfies the requirements of Chapter 60 of the County Code.
+An erosion and sediment control plan must be submitted that satisfies the requirements of Arlington County's Erosion and Sediment Control Ordinance (Chapter 57 of the County Code).

 Specifically, the E&S plan must:

 - Minimize the construction footprint. - Delineate the limits of clearing and grading, including details about how these limits will be physically marked in the field. - Delineate the RPA boundary (see Chapter 4 of this Manual), including details about how this boundary will be physically marked in the field. - Include tree protection measures required under the approved Landscape Conservation Plan to ensure protection during clearing, grading, and all phases of construction. - Provide for a single ingress/egress point for construction activities, unless otherwise approved by the County Manager. - Include a general note tailored to the site conditions that includes the language "The County E&S inspector has the authority to require additional controls as needed."